Dividend ETFs

 |---|---|

-| Monthly Income: Generates distributions each month from option premiums. | Upside Limitation: Selling calls caps gains when the S&P 500 rallies significantly. |
+| Monthly Income: Generates distributions each month from option premiums, providing cash flow predictability. | Upside Capping: Selling calls caps gains when the S&P 500 rallies significantly.
+You miss out on explosive growth. |

-| Stable Strategy: Options income can be more predictable than dividend growth. | Not a Growth Tool: If capital appreciation is your main goal, this is the wrong choice. |
+| Liquidity & Size: Massive AUM ensures tight bid-ask spreads and easy entry/exit for retail investors. | Not a Growth Tool: If capital appreciation is your main goal, this is the wrong choice.
+It is an income sleeve only. |

 JEPI makes the most sense when you want monthly income from a strategy that explicitly trades upside potential for distribution yield.
 If you're evaluating JEPI, you're likely prioritizing current cash flow over long-term capital growth.

-Best for: income-focused investors who want monthly cash flow, are okay with capped upside, and understand options-based strategies.
+Best for: Income-focused investors who want monthly cash flow, are okay with capped upside, and understand options-based strategies.

-Not ideal for: investors seeking long-term capital appreciation, growth-oriented returns, or exposure that tracks the S&P 500 closely.
+Not ideal for: Investors seeking long-term capital appreciation, growth-oriented returns, or exposure that tracks the S&P 500 closely.

 Main tradeoff: you receive higher monthly income but give up significant upside when markets rally.